MatheusRabetti/matheusrabetti.github.io/_posts/2017-01-15-math-statistics.md

 He has concentrated on the math, making sure to divide by n minus one in the appropriate place, etc., and has not given any time to consider why the calculation exists.

-## Test assumptions

-The Welch t test makes a strange set of assumptions.
-What would it mean for two populations to have the same mean but different standard deviations?
-Why would you want to test for that?
-In cases like this, the mean as a centrality measures means almost nothing.

-I prefer to think about the unequal variance t test as a way to create a confidence interval.
-Your prime goal is not to ask whether two means populations differ, but to quantify how far apart the two means are.
-The equality of means in two distributions that are very different carries almost no information.

 ## The case of p-value

 The p-value is the most controversial and traumatic estimative.
-Peopel throw away studies and force results just to obtain  a p-value less than 0,05.
+People throw away studies and force results just to obtain  a p-value less than 0,05.
 To discuss this The American Statistical Association gathered 26 experts to develop a consensus statement on statistical significance and p-values.

 There was no disagreement over the misuse of the p-value and how bad can drive the science.
 P-values have become a litmus test for deciding which studies are worthy of publication.
 As a result, research that produces p-values that surpass an arbitrary threshold are more likely to be published, while studies with greater or equal scientific importance may remain in the file drawer, unseen by the scientific community.